-Critical reading of representative tragedies, romances and genres, including a thorough introduction to Shakespeare, his sonnets and his age.
+Critical reading of representative tragedies, romances and genres, including a thorough introduction to Shakespeare and his sonnets.
 Prerequisite: 200-level ENG or MCM course.
 LIT, WI

-ENG 317 American Literature
+ENG 317 American Literature Since 1945

-Since 1945 New directions in poetry, drama, fiction and literary innovations in the context of international conflict, feminism, environmentalism, civil rights and gay rights.
-CC, CD, LIT, WI
+New directions in poetry, drama, fiction and literary innovations in the context of international conflict, feminism, environmentalism, civil rights and gay rights.
+CD, LIT, WI